 When Huckleberry Finn took off on his raft to escape Miss Watson’s misplaced efforts to teach him etiquette, he basically was traveling the same part of the Mississippi River on which we now find Misty Pearl.
 We figure his draft was about 4 inches.
 No worries about water depth for Huck and Old Jim.
 Plus that was fiction anyway.
 Lots of worries for us here in Alton, despite the patriotic welcome sign.

 From the point we plowed through the silt in the marina on Wednesday, the water at this end of the pool is down another 8 inches.
-We’re as low as the people in charge can allow and still pass barge traffic.
+We’re as low as the people in charge can allow and still pass barge traffic on the river.
 Wow, are we lucky or what?

 In the meantime, we of course stopped by the life-size statue of The Tallest Man in History, who was born and raised here.
 Dude was tall.
 8’11” when he died.
 This is legit, unlike that cherry pie thing we found in Charlevoix.